beat-jet-lag

 Side effects of Phenergan

-2. Buy a decent travel pillow
+3. Buy a decent travel pillow

 best-travel-pillow-for-long-flight

 It’s got a decent cushioning to it, a strap that clicks in so it supports your neck and best of all, it actually makes you want to sleep when you put it on.
 Maybe it’s something to do with the cushioning but it works.
-We have to say Go Travel pillow is the best travel pillow we’ve ever found!

 best-travel-pillow-london-to-sydney

-Turn the pillow around to support your chin as well.
+Turn the pillow around to support your chin as well

 We also read on this blog a little trick to turn your travel pillow around so that the neck rest actually supports your chin.
 This is a genius idea because it really does work.
 I tend to alternate mine throughout the flight which works a treat.